• Skip to main content

 • 1 head Green Cabbage, about 2 pounds cut into wedges

-• 3 large Carrots, peeled and cut into 2" pieces
+• 3 large Carrots, cut into bite-sized pieces

 Instructions

-• Secure the lid and turn pressure release valve to "Sealing".
+• Secure the lid and turn the pressure release valve to "Sealing".

-• Select Manual or Pressure Cook on HIGH pressure for 90 minutes. *see recipe footnote about different sized briskets.
+• Select the Manual or Pressure Cook button on HIGH pressure for 90 minutes.

-• When cook cycle completes, allow Instant Pot to sit undisturbed for a 20-minute natural pressure release (NPR).
+• When cook cycle completes, allow the Instant Pot to rest, undisturbed, for a 20-minute natural pressure release (NPR).

-• Press CANCEL, open the lid, and transfer corned beef outside the pot, cover, and allow to rest.
+• Press CANCEL on the cooker, open the lid, and transfer corned beef from the pot to a covered plate.

-• Secure lid and select Manual or Pressure Cook on HIGH pressure for 3 minutes on HIGH for fork-tender veggies (or 2 minutes for firmer), followed by a quick pressure release.
+• Pressure cook on HIGH pressure for 3 minutes (for fork-tender texture) or 2 minutes (for firmer texture), followed by a quick pressure release (QPR).

 • To store, allow corned beef and vegetables to cool completely.
 Refrigerate up to 5 days in an airtight container.